Take a passive approach: because stock picking is a matter of luck

-At True Wealth, we put a lot of care into building your portfolio.
-But we don't put any energy into selecting individual stocks.
+At True Wealth, we put a great deal of care into constructing your portfolio.
+But we don't spend any energy on selecting individual stocks.
 Why is that?

 At True Wealth, we pursue a passive investment approach for our clients.
-To many ears, this sounds strange at first: What do you mean by passive?
+To many, this sounds strange at first: Passive?
 Don't they do anything?
 Far from it.
-We take great care to ensure that our investors get the best possible portfolio.
+We take great care to ensure that our investors receive the best possible portfolio.
 One that suits their personal risk capacity and risk appetite.
-But the one thing that we deliberately refrain from doing is: We don't put energy into picking individual stocks.
-And this is the passive aspect of our approach.
+But there is one thing – and this is the passive aspect of our approach – that we deliberately refrain from doing: we do not invest any energy in selecting individual stocks.
+This is not necessary in passive or index-based investing.

 There are three good reasons for this: